From Ellipsoids to Midair Control of Dynamic Hitches: Evaluation

 Each set of simulation is repeated $100$ times with different initial configurations, and we record the evolution of the Lyapunov function~\eqref{eq:control-lyapunov} and the summation of error norms over the course of each simulation,

 defined in terms of the difference between the current configuration of the cable-suspended system and a reference.

 For experiment 1, we report the statistics over a period of $10$ seconds.
 For experiment 1, we report the statistics over a period of $20$ seconds.
 For experiment 3, we run the simulation for $15$s, and report the statistics after $10$ seconds for each reference speed.
+Across all experiments, despite the excessive numerical values of $V$ due to its weighted composition of position and velocity errors, its evolution over time always diminishes as time progresses.

 \paragraph{Experiment 1 - Static reference} The first experiment validates the fundamental performance of the proposed control framework in a static tracking scenario.
 As depicted in Fig.~\ref{fig:L-3D-static}, the controller successfully drives the randomly initialized system to a fixed reference configuration.
 The exponential convergence of the Lyapunov function to zero, shown in Fig.~\ref{fig:3d-plots-static}, directly corresponds to the convergence of the composite velocity errors for each robot.
 As proven in Proposition~\ref{prop:convergence-pos}, this guarantees that the robot position errors also converge to zero.
 This is empirically confirmed in Fig.~\ref{fig:E-3D-static}, where the sum of configuration errors, $e_{sum}$, rapidly diminishes.
 This result confirms the efficacy of both the CLF-HOCBF-QP controller and the mapping~\eqref{eq:robot-position-ref} used to derive target robot positions from the desired system configuration.